andrewferk/meteor-mvp/README.md

-# meteor-mvp #
+# meteor-mvp
 meteor-mvp allows for a more encapsulated, behavior and domain driven approach to using the [Meteor](http://meteor.com/) platform by utilizing the [MVP pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 This package is still in its infancy, with many features one may expect.
+The initial concept of the model has a lot of similarities with [Backbone.Model](http://backbonejs.org/#Model).

+## Warning
+Currently, I'm available to answer questions, fix bugs, or dicscuss the future of this package.
+I'm still learning Meteor and all of its features, so don't expect this to be a complete abstraction of Meteor.

+This package is in its infancy, and many features are still being documented and developed.
+You may notice certain API features marked as **In-Progress** or **Future**.
+In-progress API features may mean it's partially implemented, untested, or has a known issue.
+Future API features means it is expected to be part of the package, but currently is unavaible.

+Also, there has been many discussions about Models, Views, MV* frameworks, etc. in the Meteor community.
+Both Meteor and these topics and implementations are under rapid development, so expect things to change.
+It is quite possible this package would become obsolete with a Meteor update or the concepts could prove to be unfruitful.

-## Meteor.Model ##
+## Meteor.Model
 The Model is an interface for data that wraps and extends the Meteor.Collection and Meteor.methods functionality.
 In addition, it provides a means to encapsulate data and behavior and ensures the data and behavior is available both on client and server when expected.

 Below is what you can expect from a Model.